droshux/cardfinity/docs/ATOMS.md

 `[discard/banish] enemy [count] [filter] [hand/field]`

+When destroying from the hand: up to `count` random cards that match the filter are discarded/banished from the enemy's hand.

-You select the given number of cards to discard/banish from the opponent's field/hand.
-When destroying cards in your opponent's hand you see their hand and can choose freely which cards to destroy.
-If you are unable to select enough cards, the selected cards are destroyed and the spell continues to resolve.
+When destroying from the field: you select the given number of cards to discard/banish from the opponent's field.

+If there are not enough cards that match the filter, the cards that can be destroyed are destroyed and the spell continues to resolve.

 The scale of this effect is the same as the scale of #destroy but positive instead of negative and destroying a card on the enemy field costs en extra `2`.